Home

 Other Learning Opportunities:

-Have one or more of your team members attend conference sessions, if permitted, to learn about trend data or other information impacting your industry.
-The opportunity to mingle with attendees away from the exhibit hall can be advantageous to your goal achievement.
+Have one or more of your team members attend conference sessions and speaker programs, if permitted, to learn about trend data or other information impacting your industry.
+The opportunity to mingle with attendees away from the exhibition hall can be advantageous to your goal achievement.

-In addition, assign someone the trade show specialty of walking around the exhibit hall and evaluating displays to see how your booth compares to others.
+In addition, assign someone the trade show task of walking around the exhibit hall and evaluating displays to see how your booth compares to others.
 Ask that he or she document sales techniques, giveaways, graphics, and communication strategies that are being used.
-Click Here for a check list to use for evaluating other exhibitors at the show.
+Click here for a Trade Show Check List that you can use for evaluating other exhibitors at the show.

 Understand Prospect Body Language For Greater Success